 When you consider the protein-boosting effect of the corn gluten meal, pea products, flaxseed and dried potato, this looks like the profile of a kibble containing a moderate amount of meat.

-Authority Tender Blends is a plant-based dry dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 2 stars.
+Authority Tender Blends is a grain-inclusive dry dog food using a moderate amount of named meat meal as its dominant source of animal protein, thus earning the brand 2 stars.